adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-add-variables-to-paywalls.md

 import Zoom from 'react-medium-image-zoom';
 import 'react-medium-image-zoom/dist/styles.css';

-Once you created all variables we will need, let's add them to the beautiful paywall you have designed in FlutterFlow.
+Once you've received all the necessary product data, it's time to map it to the beautiful paywall you designed in FlutterFlow.
+In this example, we'll map the product title and its price.

-In order to show data, we will need to add the following variables to your paywall:

-- **getPaywallProductResult**: Link it to the product text.

 ## Step 2.1.
 Add product title to paywall page

-1. Double-click the product text in your paywall page.
+1. Double-click the product text on your paywall page.

   <Zoom>
     <img src={require('./FF_img/product-text.png').default}